A Spectrum of Stories: Navigate our Social Justice Film Catalog

 Because of You: A History of Kilawin Kolektibo

-Joyful, raw, revolutionary: "Because of You: A History of Kilawin Kolektibo" tells the remarkable story of queer Filipnxs who, in the 1990s, against a racist, lesbophobic backdrop, came together for the first time in NYC to create a safe and loving community.More Information -
+The story of Queer Filipnxs who, in the 1990s, against a racist, lesbophobic backdrop, came together to create a safe and loving community in New York City.More Information -

 To Build a Monument